Overview

-Human Services 363: Nonprofit and Voluntary Sector Governance is a senior-level, three-credit course that provides an overview of the non-profit and voluntary sector.
-The goal of the course is to develop a deeper understanding of the nature of governance, leadership, and management in the non-profit sector in an increasingly complex environment.
-The course provides students with knowledge of the major conceptual and theoretical perspectives on the voluntary sector, and encourages them to apply their learning to understanding and dealing with challenges currently faced by voluntary sector leaders and managers.
+Human Services 363: Nonprofit and Voluntary Sector Governance is a senior-level, three-credit course that provides an overview of the nonprofit and voluntary sector.
+The goal of the course is to help students develop a deeper understanding of the nature of governance, leadership, and management in the nonprofit sector in an increasingly complex environment.
+The course introduces students to the major conceptual and theoretical perspectives on the voluntary sector, and encourages them to apply their learning to understanding and dealing with challenges currently faced by voluntary-sector leaders and managers.

-Although the primary focus of this course is the non-profit and voluntary sector in Canada (national, provincial and local levels), outcomes related to globalization and examples and experience from the international context will be incorporated as appropriate.
+While the primary focus of this course is the nonprofit and voluntary sector in Canada (at national, provincial, and local levels), examples from the international context will also be discussed.

 Although HSRV 363 is aimed at students in the BPA Human Services major, it may also be of interest to students seeking a social science or general interest course.